Awesomely Rich Pumpkin Pie Recipe

 Who Doesn't Like Pumpkin Pie?

 This recipe makes one big pie or two small ones.
 The taste is very appealing.
 We make this every Thanksgiving and Christmas.
 It takes a little over an hour to make (including cooking time), but it's well worth it.
-Since all ingredients are fresh, there's no need to worry about artificial preservatives or how long ago that pie in the box was made.
+Since all the ingredients are fresh, there's no need to worry about artificial preservatives or how long ago that pie in the box was made.

 And don't forget the whipped cream!